-The 10th Mountain Center has an extensive ski trail network with ten primary trails and loops, several of which have multiple cutoffs which allow for varied distance and difficulty.
+The Fort Kent Outdoor Center has an extensive ski trail network with ten primary trails and loops, several of which have multiple cutoffs which allow for varied distance and difficulty.
 These trails range from beginner to advanced.
 The trails undulate through conifer forests and offer great views of the surrounding region.
 While some of these trails may have been built to test the world's top Biathletes, the Violette Settlement Trails, Volunteer Way, Waska, and Can-Am Loops offer easier trail options for beginners and intermediates.
 The venue also has over two miles of lighted terrain for night skiing.
 There is also a Pet Loop and the lodge is open to the public.
 Rental skis and snowshoes are available as well.
 This facility is free and open to the public.

 Can-Am Loop (1.2 miles, moderate):

 This is a fun rolling trail that originates from the biathlon stadium.
 With the exception of one sharp curve, the trail is not very technically demanding and is a great trail for those new to the facility.
 It has been used for all major competitions including the recent Biathlon World Cup.
 Several other more challenging trails intersect with the Can-Am Loop.
 The Can-Am loop is lit for night skiing.